Aristotle-Metadata-Enterprises/argusjs/README.md

 1. Introduction
 2. ArgusJS API Documentation
 3. Creating a New App
-4. Example Applications
+4. Testing Environment
-   1. Vanilla JavaScript Example
-   2. Vue.js Example
+5. Example Application

 ## 1. Introduction

 As a developer, you can leverage the Aristotle API to create custom applications.
 By adding two key files to your application—*aristotle-manifest.json* and *argus.js*—you can transform it into an Aristotle Argus App.
 These apps can be registered in the Aristotle App Store using a link that points to the live hosted version of your app.

-### key files
+### Key Files

 1. aristotle-manifest.json: This file contains metadata about the app, such as its name, description, permissions, and scope.
 2. argus.js: A JavaScript library that manages authentication and allows interaction with the Aristotle API using various HTTP methods.